tricktron/manifest-tool/README.md

 ```

 In the current version, a YAML file defines the images which will be combined into a manifest list
 object.
 A sample YAML file is shown below.
-Note that until `manifest` has cross-repository push
-implemented, the images must be in the same repo and only the tag can differ.
+Cross-repository push is implemented in `manifest`
+so the image names can differ as long as they are in the same registry.
+For example, a source
+image can be `myprivreg:5000/someimage_ppc64le:latest` to create a manifest list with image name
+`myprivreg:5000/someimage:latest`.

 Using a private registry running on port 5000, a sample YAML might look like:
 ```